mihirtiwari/MovieMetadata/README.md

 # MovieMetadata
-A personal project that will provide metadata for all the movies in my library.
+A personal project that will get information for all the movies in my library and put them into a file.
 Also trying out Python